7 Ways Your BCBSRI Benefits Can Help During COVID-19

 This 24/7 hotline for kids in emotional crisis—1-855-543-5465—is offered in collaboration with Gateway Healthcare, Lifespan, Hasbro Children's Hospital, and Bradley Hospital.
 Find help.

-1Not all employers have chosen to offer these services without cost share.
-Please check with your employer to see if this temporary benefit is available under your plan
+1Not all employers have chosen to cover this benefit without cost share.
+Please check with your employer to see if this temporary benefit is available under your plan.

 2In the case of an emergency, you should always call 911.
 Doctors Online is not intended to replace these services and should not be used in those circumstances.
 Doctors Online is a telemedicine service provided by American Well®, an independent company that administers Doctors Online on behalf of BCBSRI.